-Who were the people who worked for Franklin?
-These men and women whom I shall call Franklinians were an interesting amalgam of people.
-One can find among this group people who had diplomatic, political, and legal experience and they worked next to people who came from the bazaar, the trenches of the WWII, or the streets of Tehran.
+Who were the people who worked for or with Franklin?
+These men and women whom I shall call Franklinians form an interesting group of people.
+One can find among this group people who had diplomatic, political, and legal experience and they worked next to people who came from bazaar, the trenches of the WWII, or the streets of Tehran.
 Some of these people even reached the high management positions.
-One good example is Ali Asghar Mohajer who worked apparently for the Ministry of Finance and also as a cab driver but came to Franklin/Tehran first as a translator and then worked his way up to become the second and the last director of the program in Tehran.
+One good example is Ali Asghar Mohajer who had work experience in the Ministry of Finance and also as a cab driver but came to Franklin/Tehran first as a translator and then worked his way up to become the second and the last director of the program in Tehran.

 Datus C. Smith, Jr.

 Smith was a member of the board and the first director of Franklin from 1953.
 He was the director of Princeton University Pres before joining Franklin.
+At Princeton he was first editor in 1941, then a director/secretary from 1942.
 He is a key figure behind Franklin, a man whose vision of the book and development shaped Franklin in the foundation years and the following decades.
 Apart from his voluminous correspondences with the Franklin local offices, he published extensively on book publishing in the developing countries.
+After Franklin, he served in various capacities including the Vice Chairman of the Board of United States Committee for UNICEF.
+He was also a member of The Council on Foreign Relations (CFR) .

 Smith, Datus C. 1975.
 “The Bright Promise of Publishing in Developing Countries.”